 Function Description Z Move Speed Sets the movement speed of the Z axis when moving from one figure to another in the program Home Position Changes the position the robot moves to at the end of a program cycle.
 Adjust Position Registers the current XYZ location as the Adjust Position.
 This reference point can later be used to correct the program location after the dispensing tip has been changed.
 Retract Setup Registers Retract values at the current XYZ location.
 Retract causes the tip to move up and back over the dispensed bead after line dispensing.
 Quickstep Causes the robot to move very fast from one point to another reducing the time of the dispensing cycle.
 Auto Purge Setup Automatically purges the system at the end of the program.
 ESTOP Output After receiving the emergency stop signal, ESTOP Output can modify the status of all the outputs or leave them as before receiving the emergency signal.
 Acceleration Parameter that controls the robot's acceleration Pause Status Sets the position to which the tip moves after pressing the Start button.
 The tip can go to the Home position or will stay at the position where the Start button was pressed.
 Language Opens MENU for selecting the language Tip Detect Position This function needs to be operated with Tip Height Detect Device (optional) to set up the height and depth of needle tip for detecting.
 Tip Detect Offset This function needs to be operated with Tip Height Detect Device (optional) to obtain the value of a needle position.
-Running, Home First Before execution, running back to home position.
+Running, Home First In the state of (1) ON, when executing the program, it will first move back to the machine's home point.